 Just as we get our yards, pools, and porches ready for winter, we can do the same for our garage.
-Here are a few tips to assist with safety, storage, maintenance, and prevention.
+Here are 6 tips to assist with safety, storage, maintenance, and prevention.
 Most take only a few minutes and can save hours of headache and additional spending.

 Take a moment to check the weather stripping on the bottom of the garage door and also the seals on the man-door into the home.
 If any of these seals are damaged, it allows cold air, debris, and rodents to enter the garage or home.
 Keeping seals tight will keep those field mice in the fields.